 There are a lot of features that you want to consider when buying.
 If you keep these things in mind it’ll help you consider what you need.

-Storage space.
 Storage space can be very important for fishermen because you need a space to store equipment, bait and what you catch.
 If you’re not sure how much storage space you need, it’s better to opt for too much rather than too little.
 Nothing worse than being out on the water, reeling in a large catch and having nowhere to put it.
 Or being cramped for hours on end.

 Polyethylene is normally used for the mold due to the low cost of polyethylene and its ability to withstand a bit of wear and tear – it doesn’t dent or scratch easily and that’s really important, considering that it’s probably going to eventually get scratched across rocks, dragged down pebble stone beaches and bumped into logs.

-Seating.
 If being comfortable is an important factor for you then you’ll want to pay close attention to the seating.
-Some have high seating to keep you dry, some have extra padded seating to prevent you from getting sore, some include padded backrests.
+Some have high seating to keep you dry, some have extra padded seating to prevent you from getting sore, and some include padded backrests.

-Lightweight.
 One of the biggest advantages is that they’re lightweight.
-The same can’t be said for rowboats, outriggers and pontoons, to name a few.
+The same can’t be said for rowboats, outriggers, and pontoons, to name a few.
 Many kayaks weigh less than 40 pounds so can be picked up by just about anyone and won’t be too heavy to put in your van or truck.

 They’re easy to transport because of their small size, you can fit them in a lot of kinds of vehicles or you can purchase a trailer made specifically for hauling kayaks.
 You can also buy wheels that are attachable in order to make them even more easily transportable.

 They’re easy to store.
 If it’s inflatable you can deflate it and put it up on a shelf in the shed when you’re not using it, or if it’s plastic then you can stick it in a corner of the garage.
 Either way it’s not going to take up a lot of space.

 Flexible.
 They’re really useful due to how flexible they are.
 You can get them through small spaces that would be more difficult or maybe impossible for a bulky boat to get through.
 This is especially important if you plan on venturing through streams or in swamps where there might sometimes be small passageways that you want to get through.